johnbradley/slurm-hpc-lesson/_episodes/02-simple-job.md

 ![srun from login node](../fig/srun-from-login-node.png)

 To run a job on the cluster you can use the `srun` command.
-This will tell __Slurm__ to run your job in the foreground.
+This will tell __Slurm__ to run your job in the foreground on one of the worker nodes.
 For this example we will could the words in a text file called `/etc/hosts`.

-Type the following command:
+Type the following command into your terminal on the login node:
 ~~~~
 srun wc /etc/hosts
 ~~~~